Kelorastus/Rakuten/README.md

 2. For example, to add pandas to the virtual environment, run `pip install pandas`.
 3. Update the requirements file: `pip freeze > requirements.txt`.
 4. Commit `requirements.txt` to main and push.
-5. Tell your collaborators: "Please pull main, then run (from the repository folder) the commands `source venv/bin/activate` then `pip install -r requirements.txt`."
+5. Tell your collaborators: "Please pull main, then run (from the repository folder) the commands `source venv/bin/activate` then `pip install -r requirements.txt`.
+Then restart VS Code or the Jupyter kernels."

 ## Contributing guidelines